Azlirn/Twitter-Streamer/README.md

 ================
 _Version 2.1_

-**We are overhauling this script - please be patient as bugs may be present - open an issue needed**
+**We are overhauling this script - please be patient as bugs may be present - open an issue if needed**

 ## Real-Time Twitter Cyber Threat Monitoring Script